Entérate de lo último:

 After Juliana Oxenford and Matheus Calderón’s investigation was published, the president of Circus Grey, Juan Carlos Gómez de la Torre, said to this journal that the letter was actually an email.

 Later on, Diego Dibós told us that Circus Grey gave him the email and asked him to use it as inspiration to write a song.
-This email had been shared by a victim of violence in a workshop at the shelter of Vida Mujer.
+This email had been shared by a victim of violence in a therapy session at the shelter of Vida Mujer.

 The song “Eres mi vida mujer” uses 18 of the 284 words contained in the email.
-In other words, the song presented in Cannes by Circus Grey as a “word by word” transcription of the letter only has 6.3% of its actual content.
+Strictly speaking, the song presented in Cannes by Circus Grey as a “word by word” transcription of the letter only has 6.3% of its actual content.
 We know publicists have a “flexible” understanding of language, yet we find it difficult to sustain that a text is a literal transcription when only 6% corresponds to the original.

 Our investigation unit got access to the original email from which Dibós wrote the song.
 The singer confirmed this was the material he used to inspire his composition and also said he never saw the video Circus Grey presented in Cannes until after the awards were received.
 Dibós prefers not to declare about the use of his composition or his image by the advertising agency, but he did say he would have liked to have been asked.
 He explained he knows the song was not a radio hit, and this is what embarrasses him.